damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 # Applied Example

 Imagine the following case study: The CEO of the D&D company has problems with his employee well-being and wants to investigate the relationship between Job Satisfaction, Salary and Performance.
-Therefore the CEO formulate 3 hypotheses:
+Therefore, the CEO formulates 3 hypotheses:

 - the higher employees' Salary is, the higher their Job Satisfaction (main effect)
 - the higher employees' Performance is, the higher their Job  Satisfaction (main effect)